Data Indices

 The Index Collections module provides a collection of indices, which are used to index and slice the data.

-class anemoi.models.data_indices.collection.IndexCollection(config, name_to_index)
+class anemoi.models.data_indices.collection.IndexCollection(data_config, name_to_index)

 Bases: object